tommy-khc/human_face_classification_with_new_clustering_apporach/README.md

-#human face classification with new clustering apporach
+# human face classification with new clustering apporach/
 It is a machine learning research project I did in university and got A+.

 This repository includes codes, test results and paper.